multilang-depends/depends/README.md

 # Introduction

-*Depends* is a code dependency analysis tool.
-It's goal is to analyze the dependencies of software code, to better support software code visualization, program understanding,  bad smell detection, architecture guardiance, design refactoring, and more.
+*Depends* is a source code dependency extraction tool, designed to infer syntactical relations among source code entities, such as files and methods, from various programming languages.
+Our objective is to provide a framework that is easily extensible to support dependency extraction from different programming languages and configuration files, so that other high-level analysis tools can be built upon it, in a language-independent fashion.
+Sample applications include code visualization, program comprehension, code smell detection, architecture analysis, design refactoring, etc.

+Our creation of *Depends* is motivated by the observations that different vendors, such as Understand, Structure 101, and Lattix, created their own dependency extraction tools that are packaged with their other analysis functions.
+To conduct new analysis, vendors and researchers must each create their own dependency extraction tools, or use the output of other tools, which are usually not designed to be reusable.

-*Depends* is open source and free.
-The authors believe that dependency analysis of software code is one of the most important base of software engineering.
-An open source approach can better promote community collaboration, avoid repetitive labor, and improve the quality of analytical tools itself.
+We believe that dependency analysis of software source code is one of the most important foundations of software engineering.
+Given the growing number of systems built on new languages and multi-languages, the need of a flexible, extensible multi-language dependency extraction framework, with simple and unified interfaces is widely recognized.

+*Depends* is open source and free, to promote community collaboration, to avoid repetitive work, and to improve the quality of analytical tools.

-# How to use *depends*
+# How to use *Depends*

 ## Download and installation

-You could download the latest version of depends from https://github.com/multilang-depends/depends/releases/ and then unzip the ```depends-*version*.tgz``` file in any directory of your computer.
+You could download the latest version of *Depends* from https://github.com/multilang-depends/depends/releases/,
+and then unzip the ```depends-*version*.tgz``` file in any directory of your computer.

 *Depends* is written in java, so it could be run on any OS with a JRE or JDK envoirment (like Windows, Linux or Mac OS).

 ## Run it from commmand line

-Follow the single responsibility principle, *depends* is designed to be a minimum dependency analysis tool.
-It only provides CLI interface, and without GUI support. (note: GUI tool will be created in seperated projects, and currently there is still no agenda on that).
+Following the single responsibility principle, *Depends* is designed for the purpose of extracting dependencies only.
+It only provides CLI interface, without GUI.
+But you can convert the output of *Depends* into the GUI of other tools, such as GraphViz(http://graphviz.org/), PlantUML(http://plantuml.com/), and DV8 (https://www.archdia.net).

-You could run *depends* by run ```depends.sh``` on Linux/Mac or ```depends.bat``` on Microsoft Windows, or you could run ```java -jar depends.jar``` directly.
+You could run *Depends* in the following ways: ```depends.sh``` on Linux/Mac, ```depends.bat``` on Microsoft Windows, or  ```java -jar depends.jar```.

 ## Parameters